Last updated Monday, 9 November 2020

 - The age of the house or commercial building

 Until then, here are some basic factors that you can look into on your own to determine the size of your unit:

 Building size can be calculated based on the number of square metres that make up the floor space.
 For most accurate measurement of how much air conditioning capacity you require, find out how many square metres make up your home’s floor plan, including multiple levels.

-Something to consider when it comes to your windows:
+Some of the things to consider when it comes to your windows are the following: